4-DMAPandSadness/EfsTA/User Guide.md

 - *Contour Lines*: A value characterizing the number of lines shown in the heatmap, higher values show more lines.
 If not changed will be set to 20.

+Optional:

+- *Colormap Normalization Minimum*: Specifies the lower bound of the colormap normalization.

+- *Colormap Normalization Maximum*: Specifies the upper bound of the colormap normalization.

 ### Input Confirmation

 After all plotting settings are done the program is ready to be executed.